First Oil Well in Western Canada

-The First Oil Well in Western Canada, also known as Lineham Discovery Well No. 1, is a defunct oil well and national historic site of Canada.
-Which commemorates the September 21, 1902 oil strike in what is now Waterton Lakes National Park, Alberta.
-The oil well originally drilled in 1902, was the first productive oil well in the Western Canadian provinces.
+The First Oil Well in Western Canada, also known as Lineham Discovery Well No. 1, is a defunct oil well and national historic site of Canada, which commemorates the September 21, 1902 oil strike in what is now Waterton Lakes National Park, Alberta.
+The well, originally drilled in 1902, was the first productive oil well in the western Canadian provinces.

 History

 Initiators

 The well was drilled by John Lineham, a Calgary businessman and former member of the Legislative Assembly for the North-West Territories, George K. Leeson and Kootenay Brown, whose Rocky Mountain Development Company purchased a mineral claim of 650 acre on the land along Oil Creek (now Cameron Creek) for a dollar an acre, a region of natural oil seeps.